 Citrix is the second-largest provider of virtualization software in the world.
 The commercial and technical logic of fitting SD-WANs into the product list of a VM producer is just as compelling with Citrix as it is for VMWare.
 (The Citrix line of cloud and networking services was named NetScaler until recently.)

-The service is delivered from the cloud and it manages all traffic from all of the client’s business sites and cloud resources.
-It is able to implement QoS prioritization by identifying the applications of passing traffic and accelerating time-critical interactive applications, such as VoIP.
+The service is delivered from the cloud platform and it manages all traffic from all of the client’s business sites and cloud resources.
+It can implement QoS prioritization by identifying the applications of passing traffic and accelerating time-critical interactive applications, such as VoIP.

 Other benefits of the Citrix service include failover procedures that reroutes traffic automatically if a network fault is identified.

 Citrix SD-WAN is also available as an appliance and as a cloud-resident virtual appliance for your own team to manage in-house.
 The system is also available as a multi-tenanted product aimed at managed service providers.

 Fortinet made its name through the excellence of its network security software.
 It builds security features into its FortiGate SD-WAN.
 This product is an adaptation of the company’s top-selling firewall appliance, FortiGate.